-Pupils in the Foundation Stage develop their knowledge, understanding and skills in Science through Knowledge and Understanding of the World (KUW).
+Pupils in the Foundation Stage develop their knowledge, understanding and skills in Science through Understanding of the World (UW).
 A range of activities related to their everyday experiences are provided.
 Children are encouraged to handle, explore and investigate objects and materials in and outside of the classroom as to develop their questioning skills.

 Key Stage 1